Michelle Obama Reveals The One Food She HATES

 "We believe there’s a beet gene.
 You either love beets or you hate ’em," she is quoted as saying in 2012, while promoting American Grown: The Story of the White House Kitchen Garden and Gardens Across America.
 We also re-watched Obama's appearance on Masterchef Junior, where the kids are given a mystery box inspired by the White House garden.
 Sure enough, not a beet to be found.

-We're inclined to agree that beets are a divisive food — many fall down on similar lines of loving or loathing the vegetable.
-And while, for most people, hating beets would hardly be newsworthy, when so much of your career is focused on food, it does trickle in.
+We're inclined to agree that beetroot is a divisive food — many fall down on similar lines of loving or loathing the vegetable.
+And while, for most people, hating beetroot would hardly be newsworthy, when so much of your career is focused on food, it does trickle in.
 Another famous foodie (and Obama fan) comes to mind: You'll never never find a Barefoot Contessa recipe with cilantro since Ina Garten hates the herb.

 Advertisement